wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-compliance-insider-manage-customer-lockbox/includes/manage.md

 |  Activity |  Name of the activity performed by the Microsoft engineer. |
 |  Item |  \<empty\> |

-Audit record property	Description
-Date	Date time when the action was performed.
-Note that the time that this action was performed will be within 4 hours of when the Customer Lockbox request was approved.
-IP address
-User
-Activity
-Item

 ## Searching the audit log
 Before you can search the audit log, you must first turn on audit logging.
 To turn it on, go to the [Security & Compliance Center](https://protection.office.com?azure-portal=true), then click **Search > Audit log search > Turn on auditing.** If you do not see the link for **Turn on auditing**, then auditing has already been turned on for your organization.
 After you turn it on, a message is displayed that says the audit log is being prepared and that you can run a search in a couple of hours after the preparation is complete.
 You only have to do this once.
 For more information, see [Turn audit log search on or off](https://docs.microsoft.com/microsoft-365/compliance/turn-audit-log-search-on-or-off?view=o365-worldwide?azure-portal=true).